 A Guide for Students and Their Parents

-While it's true when it comes to preparing for college. "the earlier. the better", it is never too late to plan for higher education.
+College Bound?
+If you are interested in attending college after graduating from high school, this page will help you get started.
+While it's true when it comes to preparing for college "the earlier, the better", it is never too late to plan for higher education.

-Your College Checklist:
+Your College Checklist

 • Explore financial aid options.